area0feffect/Intelligent-Objects-Workshop/README.md

 <br/>
 #Build Guide
-* Connected devices involve a lot of moving pieces and can get pretty complex.
-Micro-controllers, power, coding, servers, servos and more.
-We will focus on understanding the concepts behind interactivity, electronics, basic networking and messaging.
+* Connected devices involve a lot of moving pieces and can quickly become complex.
+On the technical level; they consist of micro-controllers, power, coding, servers, servos and more.
+We will focus on understanding the concepts behind these topics and design for interactivity, electronics, basic networking and messaging.

 * We'll be building out a simple network of nodes and establishing a custom messaging protocol between them.